cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Before getting started, if you've not already done so, be sure to remove the `debugger` statement from earlier.

-Inside the `process` method of the `PdfMailbox`, we start be initializing a new `ImportDocument` record and setting the `user_id` to the id of the first User record.
+Inside the `process` method of the `PdfMailbox`, we start by initializing a new `ImportDocument` record and setting the `user_id` to the id of the first User record.

 For this to work, you'll need to have a User record in your database (snippet